sureyyaakis/sureyya.akis/_posts/2018-05-02-GCD-and-LCM-Euclids-Algorithm.md

 ===
 ![GCF-LCM-list-method](/assets/img/GCF-LCM-list-method.png)

-When somebody ask what is gcd(36, 60) OR lcm(4, 6)  and you want to answer but you don’t know keep reading to this article.
+When somebody ask what is gcd(36, 60) OR lcm(4, 6)  and you want to answer but you don’t know, keep reading to this post.

 **WHAT IS GCD**